FREQUENTLY ASKED QUESTIONS

 Please let us know prior to registration (on your application form) so food services can accommodate you.
 Additional charges may apply.

-Bedding-deep fitted twin sheets, towels, hangers, clothes for cold and warm temperatures, extension cords, calling card, garbage can, athletic wear, decorations, stereo and computer, and anything else you would need to live away from home for 8 months.
+Bedding-deep fitted twin sheets, towels, hangers, clothes for cold and warm temperatures, extension cords, garbage can, athletic wear, decorations, laundry detergent (HE), and anything else you would need to live away from home for 8 months.

-As far as school supplies, bring something to take notes (laptop or note paper) as well as binders to store handouts in.
-Basic school supplies can be purchased in the SBC office.
+As far as school supplies, bring a laptop for taking notes and doing assignments (minimum recommendations for laptop: Intel Core i5 processor or AMD equivalent, 8 GB Ram, SSD (Solid State Drive)), paper and pen/pencils, as well as binders to store handouts in.
+Basic School supplies can be purchased in the SBC office.

 If you live in dorm, your mailing address will be: